• Skip to primary navigation

 That being said, we enjoyed our cruise and I’m happy we went on this cruise.
 Halong Bay is a unique place to visit and should be part of any itinerary to Vietnam.

-I booked with Sinh Cafe Travel and we paid $70 per person for a 2D1N cruise.
-Our boat was operated by Dugong Sail and in good condition (I have heard horror stories from other travelers who ended up on a boat with huge rats!).
+Furthermore, I highly recommend booking with a reputable tour operator, I have heard horror stories from other travelers who ended up on a boat with huge rats.

 Day 5: Day trip to the famous Perfume Pagoda